Low End Mac Reader Specials

 I'm tired of it.

 I'm going to take a few days off from advocating for Apple, from updating the home page, from keeping Low End Mac current.
-I'm going to leave the home pages alone for a few days while I rethink my participation in the seemingly dysfunctional relationship between Apple Computer and Mac Webmasters.
+I'm going to leave the home pages alone for a few days while I rethink my participation in the dysfunctional relationship between Apple Computer and Mac Webmasters.

-- Their reality distortion field and my commitment to integrity are sometimes at odds.
+Their reality distortion field and my commitment to integrity are sometimes at odds.

 Just look at Steve Jobs' statement on September 15 that iBooks were shipping.
 Everyone took it at face value.
-Twelve days later the first iBooks reached users - and only customers of the Apple Store at that.
+Twelve days later, the first iBooks reached users - and only customers of the Apple Store at that.

 This is the kind of technical correctness we expect from politicians, from Microsoft, but not from Apple Computer.

-Same goes for the Power Mac G4 being immediately available when Steve Jobs announced them at Seybold on August 31.
+Same goes for the Power Mac G4 being "immediately available" when Steve Jobs announced them at Seybold on August 31.
 Available?
 My dealer couldn't place an order that day, nor get it for almost two weeks.

 As recently as last summer, the iMac was actually available to purchase on its release date.
-The same may apply to the Blue G3.
+The same may apply to the Blue and White G3.
 But that's no longer the case.
 Instead, Apple strings us along with technically correct but misleading lines and vague release dates.

-growing tired of it.
-But it's your future - will you build it on
+Apple, have fun equivocating and spinning.
+Loyal fans are growing tired of it.
+But it's your future - will you build it on honesty or by stretching the truth?

 Further Reading

-- Opinion: Apple missing out on a powerful weapon, Bryan Chaffin, Mac Observer, 9/24. "...Apple should Think Different and pursue a policy of engagement with the online Mac community."
+- Opinion: Apple is missing out on a powerful weapon, Bryan Chaffin, Mac Observer, 9/24. "...Apple should Think Different and pursue a policy of engagement with the online Mac community."

 - Analysis: Do photos portray new iMac?, MacWeek.com, 9/29.
 "Apple's threat of legal action over publication of the photographs seem to suggest that they are indeed genuine images...."